Olical/olical.github.io/editing-clojure-with-neovim.md

 I've used [Spacemacs][] since I started working with [Clojure][] a few years ago, it's an extremely powerful system on par with full IDEs such as [Cursive][].
 I highly recommend either of these tools to the budding Clojure(Script) developer, they will carry you as far as you need to go and beyond.

-The reason I have drifted back to [Vim][] ([Neovim][] specifically) is because I never felt quite at home within [Emacs][], which Spacemacs is built atop of.
-I wrote JavaScript, among other languages, in Vim for around five years before I began really studying Clojure, Vim and it's nuances are pretty deeply buried within my brain and muscle memory (if that's actually a thing).
+The reason I have drifted back to [Vim][] ([Neovim][] specifically) is because I never felt quite at home within [Emacs][], which Spacemacs is built upon.
+I wrote JavaScript (among other languages) in Vim for around five years before I began really studying Clojure, Vim and it's nuances are pretty deeply buried within my brain and muscle memory (if that's actually a thing).

 I've been working on a fresh Neovim setup in my [dotfiles][] repository and I'm finally at a point where I'm happy with it for day to day work.
 I extracted my current setup into [spacy-neovim][] for others to fork and build upon in their own repositories.
-It acts as an opinionated starting point modeled after Spacemacs that you're expected to modify completely.
+It acts as an opinionated starting point modeled after Spacemacs that you're expected to modify to fit your needs.

 This post will mainly be describing the approach I'm taking in my dotfiles and the spacy-neovim repository.